-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of the Harris County Sports & Convention Corporation ("HCSCC") under programs of the federal government for the year ended February 28, 2022.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Harris County Sports & Convention Corporation, it is not intended to and does not present the financial position, changes in net assets, or cash flows of HCSCC.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of the Harris County Sports & Convention Corporation ("HCSCC") under programs of the federal government for the year ended February 28, 2023.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of HCSCC, it is not intended to and does not present the financial position, changes in net assets, or cash flows of HCSCC.